American Persimmon Seedling

 The fruit has a rich, nutty, amaretto flavor, but is astringent until completely ripe.
 If you’ve never tried unripe persimmon, we don’t recommend it, we can tell you; it’ll suck the wax right out of your ears!
 Unripe fruit is not all bad because this unripe fruit and bark are said to have been used to treat fever and diarrhea.
 The ripe fruit is used in traditional recipes for jam, cookies, cakes, custards, and the dried roasted seed have been used as a substitute for coffee.
 It has a black corrugated bark that looks like alligator hide, and its foliage is orange-red in the fall.
 The nectar from flowers provide a significant food resource for pollinator species like bees.
 This native species is a quintessential part of any food plot.

 Trees are either male or female, so you should plant 3-10 trees in a block, to ensure pollination.
-American Persimmons will bear fruit in 6-8 years.
+American Persimmon seedlings can produce fruit at 6-10 years old. .
 Cold hardy to USDA plant zones 5-9.

 At Chestnut Hill Outdoors, we’ve been shipping mail order trees for over 30 years.
 We’re experts at delivering healthy trees to your doorstep.
 All of our trees are container grown in root-enhancing pots, ensuring healthy root systems and much better success upon planting.